V2X-Real: a Large-Scale Dataset for Vehicle-to-Everything Cooperative Perception: More experimental results

 \subsection{LiDAR-based Cooperative Perception}

-Tab.~\ref{tab:benchmark} shows the additional benchmark results for V2X-Real-V2V and V2X-Real-I2I.
-All the fusion method outperform No Fusion baselines.
-Among these, Intermediate Fusion methods typically yield more precise predictions compared to Late and Early Fusion strategies.
 Fig.~\ref{fig:sup-qualitive3} offers qualitative visualizations for all the benchmarked methods, confirming the overarching trend observed in the main paper—fusion methods excel over the No Fusion baseline, with Intermediate Fusion methods showing superior precision.
 Notably, while Late Fusion successfully identifies more true positives compared with No Fusion, it also leads to a rise in false negative predictions.
 We argue this is due to the loss of context during the late fusion strategy where only the detection results are shared and fused.
 Consequently, the uncertainty inherent in collaborator messages may be amplified, resulting in an increased rate of false negatives.
-On the other hand, intermediate fusion methods produce much less false positives.
+On the other hand, intermediate fusion methods produce much fewer false positives.
 We contend that this is due to the end-to-end multi-agent fusion, where the shared/fused features preserve the raw context information and thus can better help refine the ego agent's feature representation, leading to boosted performance.